cishwarya/cgm-ml/src/common/evaluation/QA/README.md

 For debugging purposes, you might want to run this without the pipeline.
 To do so, execute the cells in `eval_notebook.ipynb`.
 This will still use the GPU cluster to do the heavy processing.

+Also it is useful to set `DATA_CONFIG.NAME='anon-depthmap-mini'` for debugging purposes.